-bundled with their own calibrating systems.
-Alternatively you can buy a stand-alone calibration instrument to do the job.
+bundled hardware calibrator, but there are many other types of stand-alone calibration packages to consider.
 The ColorVision Monitor Spyder and Spyder2Pro Studio are affordable, and are sold either with PhotoCal or the more advanced OptiCal software.
 The Monitor Spyders are colorimeter devices and can be used to measure the output from a CRT or LCD monitor display.
-Monaco Systems make the X-Rite, which is also a good system and comes with the easy-to-use OPTIX software.
+The X-Rite is also a good system and comes with the easy-to-use Monaco OPTIX software.

-CRT measuring devices generally use rubber suckers to attach to the screen.
-To measure an LCD display, a weighted strap is used to counter balance the instrument so it just rests against the LCD screen.
-Whatever you do, don't try attaching anything with rubber suckers to an LCD screen, as you will completely ruin the display!
+CRT measuring devices generally use rubber suckers to attach to the screen, but to measure an LCD display, a weighted strap is used to counterbalance the instrument so it just rests against the LCD screen.
+Whatever you do, don't try attaching anything with rubber suckers to an LCD screen, as you will completely ruin the surface of the display!
 My personal preference is the Gretag Macbeth Eye-One system, which is available in several different packages.
-The Eye-One Spectro measuring device is an emissive spectrophotometer that can measure all types of displays and build printer profiles as well when used in conjunction with the Eye-One Match 3.0 or Basicc software.
-The new Eye-One Display 2 device is an economically priced device and is designed for measuring both CRT and LCD displays.
+The Eye-One Photo measuring device is an emissive spectrophotometer that can measure all types of displays and build printer profiles as well when used in conjunction with the ProfileMaker 5 or Eye-One Match 3.0 software.
+The Eye-One Display 2 device is a low cost colorimeter device and is designed for measuring both CRT and LCD displays.
+If all you are interested in is calibrating and profiling a computer display, there is no great advantage in choosing a spectrophotometer over the more economically priced colorimeter devices.
+But whatever you do, I do advise you to include a calibrator/software package with any display purchase.